matthiebl/aoc/2023/README.md

 less about just doing something, but instead coming up with a smart way to do it efficiently.

 Very glad day 17 wasn't just, "hey, we messed up, the heat map is actually 10 times larger in width and height, try again..."

+Ah boy day 21 was exactly what I said about day 17... except infinite